 The recovery process will be triggered when the available main memory (RAM) falls below a given threshold value.
 As memory consumption is assumed to be higher during working hours, two thresholds are configurable.
 The High Threshold (MBs) parameter defines the threshold for off-time.
 For OpenStage 15/20/40, the default value is 10 MB, and for OpenStage 60/80, it is 30 MB.
 With Low Threshold (MBs), the threshold for off-time is defined.
-For OpenStage 15/20/40, the default value for off-time is defined.
-For OpenStage 15/20/40, the threshold for off-time is defined.
 For OpenStage 15/20/40, the default value is 20 MB.